-The good news is that most states now require drivers to carry Uninsured and/or Underinsured Motorist coverage.
-(If you look at the declarations page of your auto insurance policy – the page that breaks your premium out by line-items, you’ll see this listed, along with other categories like “medical expenses,” “collision,” or “comprehensive.")
+If you look at the declarations page of your auto insurance policy – the page that breaks your premium out by line-items, you’ll see this listed, along with other categories like “medical expenses,” “collision,” or “comprehensive.”
 You should have both, and if you don’t, call your insurer to add them.

-As well, if the driver who hit you has auto insurance, but only has the legal minimum amount of coverage mandated by state law (as little as $20,000 in many states), your underinsured motorist coverage will bridge the gap between what the other driver’s insurance company will pay, and what your expenses actually are.
+In an even when the driver who hit you has auto insurance, but only has the legal minimum amount of coverage mandated by state law, your underinsured motorist coverage will bridge the gap between what the other driver’s insurance company will pay, and what your expenses actually are.